Emmeric Ong: Balestier Khalsa

 On 16 January 2023, Emmeric signed for Balestier Khalsa.

 International career

-Although he was just a backup player in the LionsXII squad, Emmeric was called up to the Singapore U21 team for the Hassanal Bolkiah Trophy, one of the much-respected Southeast Asian youth tournaments.
+Although he was just a backup player in the LionsXII squad, Emmeric was called up to the Singapore U21 team for the Hassanal Bolkiah Trophy.

 In 2017, Emmeric was called up to the national team for the friendly against Hong Kong and the 2019 AFC Asian Cup qualifiers against Turkmenistan on 31 August and 5 September respectively.
 He made his debut and started the game against Hong Kong but was red carded in the 87th minute.